KevBuild4UR/_backup/README.md

 ## Introduction to Neptune

 The functions of Neptune are mainly multi-version common functions.
-Generally speaking, Neptune's "enable Developer mode" and other features are still available even if the game is updated.
+Generally speaking, Neptune's "Developer mode" and other features are still available even if the game is updated.
 In addition, you can use Neptune to modify the photo of your jobs.

 Get started now and enjoy the developer mode environment of people wanting to create the most creative jobs in the Grand Theft Auto V.